Page cover

 What is the purpose of the HTTP Host header?

-help identify which back-end component the client wants to communicate with it. • Virtual Hosting: When multiple websites share the same IP address, the server uses the Host header to determine which website the client is requesting. • Routing Requests: The server uses the Host header to route the request to the correct website or application.in cases where clients access the website via a content delivery network (CDN).
+help identify which back-end component the client wants to communicate with it. • Virtual Hosting: When multiple websites share the same IP address, the server uses the Host header to determine which website the client is requesting. • Routing Requests: The server uses the Host header to route the request to the correct website or application.inarrow-up-right cases where clients access the website via a content delivery network (CDN).

 How does the HTTP Host header solve this problem?